 Wheelchair Fitting / Mobility Training

-This clinic is for patients who use wheelchairs as their primary means of mobility and who require specialized seating.
+This service is for patients who use wheelchairs as their primary means of mobility and who require specialized seating.
 Patients receive assistance in acquiring new wheelchairs (power and manual) and seating systems tailored to their specific needs.
 In addition, wheelchair users with seating problems are assisted in finding solutions.

 Visual Perception Assessment